-During the sommer semester 2017 I teach the following courses at Cologne.
+During the winter semester 2017/18 I teach the following courses at Cologne.
 Material and information can be found on Ilias.

 2005–2009.
 MA.
 German Studies, Philosophy, Indology.
 University of Mainz.
 Thesis: On the interaction between modal particles and sentence mood in German.
 Committee: Jörg Meibauer, Jochen Geilfuß-Wolfgang.

 since 03/2017.
 Lecturer (Akademischer Rat auf Zeit).
 Institute of German Language and Literature.

 04/2015–03/2017.
 Visiting Professor.
 (Stand-in professor).
 Institute of German Language and Literature.

 04/2010–02/2013.
 Lecturer.
 Institute of German Studies.

 04/2006–05/2010.
 Student Project Member.
 Interdisciplinary Research Project Quotation and Meaning.